Polynomial representation of general partial Boolean functions with a single quantum query: Introduction

 \subsection{Our results}

-In this paper, we continue to study partial Boolean functions computed by exact quantum 1-query algorithms.
-Specifically, we achieve the following results. \begin{itemize} \item[(1)] We propose and prove that all partial Boolean functions computed by exact quantum 1-query algorithms can be reduced to a simple form.
-In this form, the partial Boolean functions output 0 if and only if the input is $00\cdots 0$.
-The result is presented in Corollaries \ref{Reductionlaw1} and \ref{Reductionlaw2}.
-Then, Theorem \ref{Reduceddecisiontheorem} is proved and used to obtain Corollary \ref{aresult} which can improve the efficiency of Theorem 1 in \cite{Xuqiu2020partial}. \item[(2)] We show that all partial Boolean functions computed by exact quantum 1-query algorithms can be represented by degree-1 multilinear polynomials.
-The related results are presented in Theorem \ref{acorollaryresult}.
-This result is a further breakthrough of the fact that the polynomial degree of all partial Boolean functions computed by exact quantum 1-query algorithms is one or two. \item[(3)] As an application, all 3-bit and 4-bit reduced partial Boolean functions computed by exact quantum 1-query algorithms are checked by the degree-1 multilinear polynomials of Theorem \ref{acorollaryresult} (see Tables \ref{Tab03} and \ref{Tab04}).
-The results show that there are 10 new non-trivial reduced partial Boolean functions computed by exact quantum 1-query algorithms.
-The details are presented in Corollaries \ref{3bitpart1query} and \ref{4bitpart1query}. \item[(4)] We present a construction theorem (i.e., Theorem \ref{Constructiontheorem}) for finding out all partial Boolean functions computed by a given exact quantum 1-query algorithm.
-In particular, we find out all partial Boolean functions computed by Deutsch-Jozsa algorithm, and the result shows that these functions can be reduced to a symmetric partial Boolean function computed by exact quantum 1-query algorithms. \end{itemize}
+This paper works on partial Boolean functions computed by exact quantum 1-query algorithms.
+Specifically, we achieve the following results. \begin{itemize} \item[(1)] Establishing a new equivalence relation, we show that all partial Boolean functions with $Q_{E}(f)=1$ can be transformed to a simple form.
+In the simple form, the partial Boolean functions output 0 if and only if the input is $00\cdots 0$.
+The related results are presented in Corollaries \ref{Reductionlaw1} and \ref{Reductionlaw2}.
+Based on this, we obtain Theorem \ref{Reduceddecisiontheorem} and Corollary \ref{aresult} which can improve the performance of Theorem 1 in Ref.~\cite{Xuqiu2020partial}. \item[(2)] Up to the new equivalence, we show that all transformed partial Boolean functions with $Q_{E}(f)=1$ can be represented by degree-1 multilinear polynomials.
+This result is presented in Theorem \ref{acorollaryresult}.
+Essentially, the result represents a step forward for a fundamental fact in Ref. \cite{Buhrman2002Complexity} that the polynomial degree of all partial Boolean functions with $Q_{E}(f)=1$ is one or two. \item[(3)] As an application, all 3-bit and 4-bit transformed partial Boolean functions with $Q_{E}(f)=1$ are checked by the degree-1 multilinear polynomials of Theorem \ref{acorollaryresult} (see Tables \ref{Tab03} and \ref{Tab04}).
+The details are presented in Corollaries \ref{3bitpart1query} and \ref{4bitpart1query}.
+These results imply that there are only 10 new non-trivial transformed partial Boolean functions with $Q_{E}(f)=1$.
+In contrast, Montanaro et al. \cite{Montanaro2015On} investigated numerically all small total Boolean functions up to four bits and all symmetric total Boolean functions up to six bits. \item[(4)] Based on the representation, we introduce a construction method (i.e., Theorem \ref{Constructiontheorem}) for finding out all transformed partial Boolean functions computed by a given exact quantum 1-query algorithm.
+In particular, we find out all partial Boolean functions computed by Deutsch-Jozsa algorithm, and the result shows that these functions can be transformed to a symmetric partial Boolean function with $Q_{E}(f)=1$. \end{itemize}